WSTG - Latest

 Testing for Encryption & Reuse of Session Tokens Vulnerabilities

-Protection from eavesdropping is often provided by SSL encryption, but may incorporate other tunneling or encryption.
+Protection from eavesdropping is often provided by TLS encryption, but may incorporate other tunneling or encryption.
 It should be noted that encryption or cryptographic hashing of the Session ID should be considered separately from transport encryption, as it is the Session ID itself being protected, not the data that may be represented by it.

 If the Session ID could be presented by an attacker to the application to gain access, then it must be protected in transit to mitigate that risk.
 It should therefore be ensured that encryption is both the default and enforced for any request or response where the Session ID is passed, regardless of the mechanism used (e.g., a hidden form field).
 Simple checks such as replacing